jamt9000/DVE/README.md

 ### Learned Embeddings

 We provide pretrained models for each dataset to reproduce the results reported in the paper [1].
 Each model is accompanied by training and evaluation logs and its mean pixel error performance on the task of matching annotated landmarks across the MAFL test set.
-The goal of these experiments is to demonstrate that DVE allows models to achieve inter-instance generalisation even when using higher dimensional embeddings (e.g. 64d rather than 3d).
+The goal of these experiments is to demonstrate that DVE allows models to generalise across identities even when using higher dimensional embeddings (e.g. 64d rather than 3d).
 Most of the embeddings are learned with the architecture described by [3].
 We also learn one larger model using the hourglass architecture described in [7] (their code is available [here](https://github.com/YutingZhang/lmdis-rep)).

 | Embedding Dim | Model | DVE | Same Identity | Different Identity | Links |
 | ------------- | :--:  | :-: | :----: | :----: | :----: |